Think of your child's learning as a process, not a product...

 As a result of attending Misty Meadows we guarantee that your child will:

-Develop and practise the 4Cs (Communication, Critical Thinking, Creativity and Collaboration) on a daily basis.
+Develop and practice the 4Cs (Communication, Critical Thinking, Creativity and Collaboration) on a daily basis.

-Know who he/she is, and how to be the best version of him/herself.
+Know who he/she is, and how to be the best version of his/her authentic self.

 Be resourceful in creating opportunities for him/herself.

 Practice a wide range of physical, mental, creative, social and emotional skills every day.

-Participate in a wide range of activities each week including: art, music, workshop, yoga, martial arts, sport, drama, gardening, nature walks, new science-related experiments, structured inquiries, and practical self-sufficiency activities.
+Participate in a wide range of activities each week including: art, music, workshop, yoga, martial arts, sport, drama, gardening, nature walks, science experiments, structured inquiries, and practical self-sufficiency activities.

 Learn effective techniques for conflict resolution and collaboration.